seagyn/the-social-links/readme.txt

 You can by updating the relative icons in the 'the-social-network/icons' folder.
 I am implementing a way for you to upload custom icons from the backend.

+== Screenshots ==

+1. Settings page allowing you to choose networks and set icon size.
+2. The widget that adds your chosen networks to your theme.

 == Changelog ==

+= 0.2 =
+* Add more social networks
+* Added screenshots

 = 0.1 =
 * Initial Release